ranjini-rao/Java-Jive-Junction/README.md

   * Created flask apis to get coffee import, export, production and consumption data from the DB.
 Also, created api to get country codes to be used in jVectorMap library.
   * Created `coffeetradeusagestats.js` and `coffeeTradeUsageStats.html` to interact with flask apis created above and show the visualization.
   * Edited `index.html` to include hyperlink for [Coffee Trade and Usage statistics](coffeeTradeUsageStats.html)
+  * Merged changes from other team members into one branch.

 ## Project Architecture:
 <img width="473" alt="image" src="https://github.com/ranjini-rao/Java-Jive-Junction/assets/81578500/64f07f13-6013-4be4-a8ad-47d1fcfb4903">